 Farm-to-table, as overused as this expression is, describes Globo well.
 They source the best local ingredients at the height of their season, then bring them to the kitchen, sprinkle some magic dust over and voila!
 You’ve got a white asparagus soufflé in May on the menu.
 Who has ever heard of asparagus soufflé?
 I’ve only tried white asparagus soup and steamed white asparagus before.

 However the atmosphere in Globo is relaxed and easy-going.
-When the weather allows, book a table outside, on the platz, facing the statue.
+When the weather allows, book a table outside, on the Theresienplatz, facing the statue of Martin Behaim.

 Einzimmer Küche Bar